Imagine every product you source turns into a winner becomes the best seller in the category.

 What happens if you don’t document everything

-With little to no standard operating procedures (SOP), we made the same mistake multiple times because we didn’t want to put in the little effort to document and make checklists.
+Whether you are running a small business at home, or have little to no standard operating procedures (SOP), we made the same mistake multiple times because we didn’t want to put in the little effort to document and make checklists.

 Such a simple task ended up costing us over $20k of product and labor, not to mention overhead and other soft costs associated with this fiasco.